 Patrons who pick up their children late are charged a late fee of \$10.00 for each 15 minutes (or portion thereof).
-All late fees are payable at the time of the next business day pickup of the patron's child.
+All late fees are payable at the time of the next business day pick up of the patron's child.
+Late fees also apply to any parent/child who is in the building after operational hours.
+For example, closing time is 1800 so if you have not arrived in enough time to sign your child out of their room, gather their things and exit the building by that time you will be charged a late fee for pick up.
 If you know you will be late, you may call the CDC and advise them of your circumstances and estimated time of arrival.
 The CDC Director will assess emergency situations on a case-by-case basis.
-A pattern of continued late pick up can result in denial of services and/or disenrollment.
+A pattern of continued late pick up can result in a letter of warning, denial of services and/or disenrollment.
 Failure to call or pick up your child, combined with failure to respond to calls from our center may result in a call to PMO and/ or child welfare services.